Flatpages In Django Part 1: Basic Implementation

 ]

-The flatpages app uses the 'sites' framework as a dependency, so make sure to add it to INSTALLED_APPS first.
-Furthermore, you'll need to specify the SITE_ID variable for the given settings file.
-If you're using one site with your project, then add:
+The flatpages app uses the "sites" framework as a dependency, so make sure to add it to INSTALLED_APPS first.
+Furthermore, you'll need to specify the SITE_ID setting.
+If your project contains a single site, use the integer 1.
+A matching Site object needs to exist in the database so be sure to create it.

 SITE_ID = 1